Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Additional Simulation Studies and Details

 Table \ref{tab:F_ADMM_vs_FCP_TPA} displays the relative difference in moMISE, defined as

-between the fits resulting from the FCP-TPA algorithm and \texttt{MARGARITA}.
+between the fits resulting from the FCP-TPA algorithm and \texttt{MARGARITA} for all marginal and global ranks and simulation settings.
 As all but one of the entries in the table is positive, \texttt{MARGARITA} is nearly uniformly outperforming the FCP-TPA.
-Echoing the results presented in the main text, we see the boost in performance from \texttt{MARGARITA} generally increases with $K_{fit}$.
+We see that the relative boost in performance from \texttt{MARGARITA} generally increases with $K_{fit}$ and marginal rank $m_d$.

-Table~\ref{tab:MARGARITA_vs_MARG_FPCA} shows the results of the simulation study in Section~\ref{ssec:sim_generalization_error} for a variety of training sample sizes and ranks.
+Figure~\ref{fig:mpf_computational_time_comparison} displays a comparison of the computational time between FCP-TPA and \texttt{MARGARITA} for a variety of model and data sizes.
+We note that the methods exhibit comparable performance for the small sample, small domain case, while \texttt{MARGARITA} is much faster for the large sample, large domain case.